-Thanks to The Holywood Trust and The Robertson Trust for supporting the work of Chariots of Fire with grant funding.
+Thanks to The Holywood Trust for supporting the work of Chariots of Fire with grant funding.
 It is invaluable for our work with young people with disabilities and additional needs.

 We can also now supply recycling envelopes for ink cartridges etc through Recycle 4 Charity.
 Contact Rosemary for envelopes.
 SDU can get £1 per cartridge – that soon adds up!